romanbican/roles/README.md

 # Roles and permissions for Laravel 5

-Simple package for handling roles and permissions in Laravel 5.
+Powerful package for handling roles and permissions in Laravel 5.

 ## Install